Broadly neutralizing HIV-1 antibodies: Characteristics

 In addition to targeting conserved epitopes, bNAbs are known to have long variable regions on their immunoglobulin (Ig) isotypes and subclasses.
 When compared to non-bNAbs, sequence variability from the germline immunoglobulin isotype is 7 fold.
 This implies that bNAbs develop from intense affinity maturation in the germinal centers hence the reason for high sequence variability on the variable Ig domain.
 Indeed HIV-1 patients who develop bNAbs have been shown to have high germinal center activity as exhibited by their comparatively higher levels of plasma CXCL13, which is a biomarker of germinal center activity.

-Online databases like bNAber and LANL constantly report and update the discovery of new HIV bNAbs.
+Online databases like bNAber (now defunct) and LANL constantly report and update the discovery of new HIV bNAbs.